RedBearLab/dfu-ota-for-blend/README.md

 ## Getting Started ##

-1. Copy the released hex file, Caterina-BlendMicro.hex, to "Arduino\hardware\blend\bootloaders\caterina" if you have [added our Blend/Blend Micro boards onto Arduino](http://redbearlab.com/getting-started-blend/).
+1. Copy the released hex file, DFU-OTA-BlendMicro.hex, to under the folder "Arduino\hardware\blend\bootloaders\caterina" if you have [added our Blend/Blend Micro boards onto Arduino](http://redbearlab.com/getting-started-blend/).
+Then rename it with "Caterina-BlendMicro.hex".
 You'd better backup the previous hex file of Blend Micro.

 2. You need an Arduino board with Arduino ISP sketch programmed.
 Connect Blend Micro with the Arduino board.
 More info about Arduino ISP, please refer [here](http://arduino.cc/en/Tutorial/ArduinoISP).